Million Dollar Riff

 "Million Dollar Riff" is a song by Australian band Skyhooks, released in November 1975 as the lead single from the band's third studio album, Straight in a Gay Gay World.
 The song peaked at number six in Australia.

 The song incorporates riffs from other hit songs, including from the Skyhooks' own "Horror Movie", plus the worldwide hits "Satisfaction", "Smoke on the Water", "Sunshine of Your Love", "Day Tripper", "Gloria", and Chuck Berry's "Johnny B. Goode".
-It also includes lyrical allusions to Berry's "Little Queenie" ("Meanwhile, I was still..."), and Sam Cooke's "Chain Gang" ("Ooh, Ah.
-Ooh, Ah").
+It also includes lyrical allusions to Berry's "Little Queenie" ("Meanwhile, I was still..."), Sam Cooke's "Chain Gang" ("Ooh, Ah.
+Ooh, Ah"), and Barrett Strong's "Money (That's What I Want)".